-Le Marais may not be the first neighborhood you think of when you imagine Paris, but it’s my favorite area to spend time in.
+Le Marais may not be the first neighborhood that comes to mind when imagining Paris, but it’s my favorite area to spend time in.
 If you’re familiar with New York City, then you could compare the Le Marais neighborhood to the West Village or Soho.
-Le Marais is full of small, cobblestone streets, and lined with cozy restaurants, trendy independent fashion boutiques, artisanal coffee shops, contemporary art galleries, and several prominent museums.
+Le Marais is full of small, cobblestone streets, lined with cozy restaurants, trendy independent fashion boutiques, artisanal coffee shops, contemporary art galleries, and an abundance of prominent museums.

-If you’re planning a trip to Paris, Le Marais is a neighborhood that should be on your list!
+If you’re planning a trip to Paris, Le Marais is a neighborhood that should be on your list to visit!

 Le Marais occupies an area comprised of parts of the 3rd and 4th arrondissements of Paris.
-The northern part of Le Marais is also known as “Haut Marais.”
 Le Marais is the area roughly south of Place de la République, east of Rue Beaubourg, north of the Seine River, and west of Place de la Bastille and Boulevard Beaumarchais.
+The northern part of Le Marais is a micro-neighborhood known as “Haut Marais.”

 Although it was once an enclave for the rich, after the revolution, it attracted poor artistic bohemian residents.
 It is one of the few neighborhoods spared by Napoleon when he decided to modernize Paris, and thus many of the buildings there are among the oldest in the city.
 Today, it is the most prominent Jewish quarter of the city.